-Born in Buenos Aires, Francisco’s first international adventure happened at the age of four when his parents moved the family from Argentina to New York City.
+Born in Buenos Aires, Francisco’s first international adventure happened at the age of 4 when his parents moved the family from Argentina to New York City.
 Though he grew up in an urban setting, Francisco has always had an affinity for the natural world.
 By the time he was 14, he was able to explore more of it—forests, rivers reservoirs and rock walls—when his family moved to suburban Connecticut.
 It was Francisco’s first trip back to Argentina in 7th grade that sparked his insatiable interest in travel, however.
-Since then, he has made many trips back, as well as to Costa Rica, Panama, Spain, Italy, England, China, Cuba, Haiti
+Since then, he has made many trips back, as well as to Costa Rica, Panama, Spain, Italy, England, China, Cuba, Haiti and

 Francisco holds a B.A. in Psychology from the University of Connecticut.
 His professional background includes education in K-12, environmental and international settings, and coaching soccer and tennis.
 But the pull of nature has been strong, and his passion for rock climbing led him to Colorado in 2012.
 He came to Boulder in 2012 to pursue a career as a rock climbing guide, looking for a lifestyle shift from the crowded East Coast.
 He ended up working for a travel company that specialized in service-based adventure travel for high school students.
 As a native Spanish speaker, Francisco became country